 What Is The CarePlanIt Aging Framework?

 The CarePlanIt aging framework is represented by five master techniques (aka Five Master Techniques).
-These include housing, finances, health, family communication, and end-of-life choices.
-They are comprehensive, and consequently, all age-related issues fall into these categories.
+These include housing, finances, health, family communication, and end-of-life chores.
+These are comprehensive categories, and they cover all age-related issues.

 The Five Master Techniques of Aging